Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 110,402 people, 43,801 houses or apartments, and a median cost of homes of $748,261, Cambridge house prices are not only among the most expensive in Massachusetts, Cambridge real estate also is some of the most expensive in all of America.
+With a population of 113,630, 44,234 total housing units (homes and apartments), and a median house value of $797,889, Cambridge house prices are not only among the most expensive in Massachusetts, Cambridge real estate also is some of the most expensive in all of America.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Cambridge differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Cambridge - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Cambridge real estate investment or home purchase decisions.